 However, with the help of the bounds of $\tilde x_{k+1}^\varepsilon$ given by \eqref{bound_up_x_k_epsilon} and \eqref{bound_down_x_k_epsilon}, we can have an estimate of it

 So that the extinction part works in the same way for the noisy model as for the basic one.

-Note that it also works in the other way round.
-Indeed, let consider a PDMP Lotka-Volterra food chain with vector fields $\tilde F^j$ defined by \eqref{fucntions_F_i^j_v2} and which satisfies Assumption \ref{Assumption_bio}.
-In order to have conclusions of Theorem \ref{theorem_stoch_pers} or of Theorem \ref{theorem_extinction} for the PDMP with environment $\tilde F^j$, it suffices to find $\varepsilon>0$ sufficiently small and coefficients $a_{ik}$, $k\neq 0$ such that
+Note that it also works the other way round.
+Indeed, let us consider a PDMP Lotka-Volterra food chain with vector fields $\tilde F^j$ defined by \eqref{fucntions_F_i^j_v2} which satisfies Assumption \ref{Assumption_bio}.
+In order to have the conclusions of Theorem \ref{theorem_stoch_pers} or of Theorem \ref{theorem_extinction}, it suffices to find $\varepsilon>0$ sufficiently small and coefficients $a_{ik}$, $k\neq 0$ such that

 and such that the PDMP with vector fields $F^j$ with coefficients $a_{ik}$, $k\neq 0$ and $a_{i0}^j$ satisfies assumptions of Theorem \ref{theorem_stoch_pers} or Theorem \ref{theorem_extinction} and Proposition \ref{lambda_same_sign}.